henrycastillome/NetWinnerML/README.md

 NetWinner is a machine learning model designed to predict tennis match outcomes by considering various factors, including player performance, playing surface, and tournament level.
 This model provides the probability of a player winning based on the analyzed features.

 ## Overview

 Optimize NetWinner to predict tennis match results effectively by incorporating player performance metrics such as aces, double faults, and more.
 Additionally, take into account playing surface and tournament level to enhance the accuracy of predictions.

+## Data Source

+Thanks to Jeff Sackmann for providing the ATP tennis dataset, which has been instrumental in training and testing our machine learning models.
+The dataset can be found at [Jeff Sackmann's GitHub Repository](https://github.com/JeffSackmann/tennis_atp).

 ## Machine Learning Models